JakeBiggs/Custom-JSON-Parser/README.md

 A proof of concept custom JSON parser for my portfolio website

 ## The Logic:
-Based on the railroad diagrams JSON Syntax.
+Based on the railroad/syntax diagrams JSON Syntax.
 Also known as McKeeman Form:

 ```
 json